by: Thomas Young

 Extend Website KPIs into the Sales Team Process

-Web stats are the measurement of the effectiveness of your web marketing strategy.
+Web stats are the measurement of the effectiveness of your strategic digital marketing strategy.
 Those stats drive website and business KPIs.
 They are easily ignored, and it is important that you make an effort to review them on a regular basis.
 Otherwise, it can lead to poor marketing results without your knowledge or awareness.
 Website users enjoy their anonymity, but they do leave a trail behind for you to see in your web stats.
 Tracking that data and working to improve it provide direction for a winning online marketing strategy.

 - Set up Google Analytics for your website and learn how to read Google Analytics reports.